TechGuideHub/100-days-python-course/day-01-what-programming-is.md

 * maybe add milk or sugar
 * serve it

-A computer does not know those hidden steps unless someone explains them.
+A computer does not fill in those steps for you.
+Someone has to explain them.

-> Key idea: Programming is the practice of making hidden steps visible.
+Programming is the practice of making hidden steps visible.

-That is the heart of it.
+That is the heart of today's lesson.

 ## The Mental Model